The structure of dual Schubert union codes: Irreversible --threshold processes and --forcing sets

 We claim $Z \subseteq Z'$.
 Otherwise, if $Z \not\subseteq Z'$, let $i$ be minimal such that $Z_{i} \subseteq Z'$, but $Z_{i+1} \not\subseteq Z'$.
 Since $k \leq \#(Z_i \cap \ngraph{u_{i+1}}) < n'$ the elements in $\ngraph{u_{i+1}}$ will be added to some $Z'_j$ at some point in Algorithm \ref{alg:1}, therefore, $\ Z_{i+1} \subseteq Z'$ follows.
 This contradicts the choice of $i$.
 Thus, $Z \subseteq Z'$.
 Equality follows after exchanging the roles of $Z$ and $Z'$ in the previous argument. \end{proof}

 \begin{defn}

 The output of Algorithm \ref{alg:1} for the graph $G$, the set $S$ and $k$ are given as input is denoted by $\cl{G}{k}{S}$.
 The set $\cl{G}{k}{S}$ is known as the \emph{$k$--closure of $S$ with respect to $G$}.
-A set of the form $\cl{G}{k}{S}$ is said to be \emph{$k$--closed with respect to $G$}.
+A set of the form $\cl{G}{k}{S}$ is said to be \emph{$k$--closed w.r.t. $G$}.

 \end{defn}

 \begin{lem} Let $G$ be an $n'$-right regular bipartite graph.
 Let $k \leq n'$.
 The set $T \subseteq \vgraphone{G}$ is a $k$--closed set if and only if for all $u \in \vgraphtwo{G}$ either $\#(T \cap \ngraph{u}) < k \makebox{ or } \ngraph{u} \subseteq T.$ \end{lem}